praekeltfoundation/seaworthy/docs/getting-started.rst

 easiest of which is with pytest::

     import pytest

-    @pytest.fixture
-    def cake_container(docker_helper):
-        with CakeContainer('test', helper=docker_helper.containers) as con:
-            yield con
+    from seaworthy.pytest.fixtures import container_fixture

+    container = CakeContainer('test')
+    fixture = container_fixture('cake_container', container)

     def test_type(cake_container):
         output = cake_container.exec_cake('type')
         assert output = ['chocolate']

-A few things to note here:

-- The ``docker_helper`` parameter to the ``cake_container`` fixture function is a fixture itself and is automatically defined when using pytest with Seaworthy.
-For more information on the helper, see :doc:`helpers`.
-- The scope of the fixture is important.
+The scope of the fixture is important.
 By default, pytest fixtures have function scope, which means for each test function the fixture is completely reinitialized.
 Creating and starting up a container can be a little slow, so you need to think carefully about what scope to use for your fixtures.

 For simple cases, :class:`~seaworthy.containers.base.ContainerBase` can be used directly, without subclassing::

-    @pytest.fixture
-    def soda_container(docker_helper):
-        with ContainerBase('test', 'acme-corp/soda-service:cola',
+    container = ContainerBase(
-                           [r'soda \w+ is fizzing']): as con:
+        'test', 'acme-corp/soda-service:cola', [r'soda \w+ is fizzing'])
-            yield con
+    fixture = container_fixture('soda_container', container)

+    def test_fizzyness(soda_container):
+        pass

 Note that pytest is not required to use Seaworthy and there are several other ways to use the container as a fixture.
 For more information see